 There are so many things you can do at home to help prepare your child for kindergarten.
 As a veteran kindergarten teacher, I know I will have students with all skill levels enter our classroom on the first day of school.
 Don’t stress over what your child doesn’t know.
 What they don’t know, they will soon learn!

 Here are some things you can do to help your child make the transition easier.
 Let your child explore.
 Give them paper and crayons/markers or watercolors and let them color and paint.
 These are super important for building fine motor skills.
-It saddens me to how many children come to school and have never held a pencil, colored with crayons or cut with scissors.
+It saddens me to see children come to school and have never held a pencil, colored with crayons, or cut with scissors.
 I know it can be scary, but it is so important that children are given these opportunities.
 Create a cutting tub where you have tissue paper inside and they are only allowed to cut the tissue paper.
 Make sure they are cutting with children’s scissors that are created to fit their little hands.
 By doing these things, hand muscles get stronger and because of this, they will be better writers.

-Provide your child with a problem and allow them to come up with a solution.
+Provide your child with a problem and allow him/her to come up with a solution.
 If you have multiple children this is probably done daily as they argue over the same toy.
 Teach your child to use their words to say “I don’t like it when you…”or “It makes me feel…”.
 This helps them to be their own problem solver.

 Putting together puzzles is another great way of problem solving.
 Teach your child that they don’t have to finish right away.
 It’s okay to work on it and come back later.
 Frustration is a feeling that children struggle with just like adults.
 It’s something they will encounter more when they are in a classroom with 20+ other children.
-Help them to learn to calm themselves when they get frustrated and talk about how they feel.
+Help them learn to calm themselves when they get frustrated and talk about how they feel.

 Play with play-doh.
 Again, another great tool to build fine motor skills.
 Building up those little hand muscles is so important.
 Let them roll it, cut it, and even make their name out of it.
 Look up a recipe online and let your child make it with you.